 Blue Steel Pizza + Speakeasy | 285 Glenwood Avenue, Bloomfield

 (Photo credit: @bluesteelpizzacompany)

 Blue Steel Pizza Company is an unusual spot in Bloomfield.
 It’s a top-rated Detroit-style pizzeria by day, and a luminous speakeasy by night.
-What beverage director and creative designer Lou Narvaez calls “rab-bit hole” is open at Blue Steel On Thursdays, Fridays, and Saturdays from 8PM to 1AM serving cocktails and small bites.
+What beverage director and creative designer Lou Narvaez calls “rab-bit hole” is open at Blue Steel on Thursdays, Fridays, and Saturdays from 8PM to 1AM serving cocktails and small bites.
 The quirky, colorful interior with dim lighting brings a relaxed vibe and is a great setting for a romantic date.
 For dinner, Blue Steel’s small plates include crispy cola wings, spinach, and ricotta dumplings, and coffee-rub chicken lollipops in addition to their pizza, pasta, and main courses.
-The classic and elevated pizzas are cooked in a blue steel pan, and some of the other courses include white clam carbonara and a glazed pork chop. op the night off with some sweet potato flan.
+The classic and elevated pizzas are cooked in a blue steel pan, and some of the other courses include white clam carbonara and a glazed pork chop.
+Cap the night off with some sweet potato flan.

 Da Pepo | 54 Fairfield Street, Montclair

 Da Pepo serves traditional Italian food with a casual, comforting vibe.
 The recipes are learned from Italian ancestors and have been recognized by news outlets like New Jersey Digest Magazine, Montclair Local, and North Jersey Media Group.
 The interior is filled with bookcases and literature to further up the cozy vibes.
 The small plates include “Pepo’s Board” of salumi, cheese, olives, and fig jam, melanzane, and broccoli rabe, and there’s a selection of simple salads, paninis, and pasta to choose from.